Keyboard shortcuts

 .lock global advisory lock

-Override the roots with MIND_HOME (the ~/.mind tree) and CLAUDE_HOME (the default lobe).
+Override the roots with MIND_HOME (the ~/.mind tree) and MIND_DEFAULT_LOBE (the default lobe).
+CLAUDE_HOME is a legacy alias for MIND_DEFAULT_LOBE; MIND_DEFAULT_LOBE takes precedence when both are set.

 Concurrency